Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Model-Predictive Control of SCRs Using Physics-informed Surrogates

 \ac{mpc} is a widely adopted approach to optimal control that has gained considerable attention in recent years due to its strong performance in real-world applications.
 MPC operates by optimizing a control trajectory over a finite prediction horizon, but only the first control input from the resulting sequence is applied.
 This optimization is repeated at each time step, using updated state information.
 Most MPC implementations rely on gradient-based optimization techniques to ensure convergence to a locally optimal solution while satisfying system constraints.
 However, traditional MPC solvers often fail to meet real-time control's strict timing requirements in systems governed by complex, nonlinear dynamics.~\cite{hyatt_realtime_2020}

 The Nonlinear Evolutionary Model Predictive Control (NEMPC) algorithm, introduced by Hyatt et al.~\cite{hyatt_realtime_2020}, enables the application of MPC to complex dynamical systems, such as robots with a high number of DoFs.
-NEMPC achieves this by formulating the control problem as an evolutionary algorithm and exploiting parallel computation on a graphical processing unit (GPU) for acceleration.
+NEMPC achieves this by formulating the control problem as an evolutionary algorithm and exploiting parallel computation on a \acs{gpu} for acceleration.
 For each control cycle, a population of particles, each representing a control input trajectory candidate, is evaluated over the prediction horizon.
 The system's future behavior is predicted for each particle, and the associated cost is computed.
-The particle yielding the lowest cost is applied to the system, and an evolutionary step is applied to generate the population for the next control cycle (see \figref{fig_NEMPC_explainer}\,a).
+The particle yielding the lowest cost is applied to the system, and an evolutionary step is applied to generate the population for the next control cycle (see \figref{fig_NEMPC_explainer}a).
 In each evolutionary step, the top-performing $n_\ind{parents}$ particles are carried over to the next generation as parents.
 The remaining population is filled with stranger particles, randomly sampled from a uniform distribution over the input range, and child particles generated through crossover and mutation.
 During crossover, each input channel of a child inherits its trajectory from one of two randomly selected parents with a probability of \SI{50}{\%}.
 This is followed by mutation, where Gaussian noise is added to introduce variability.
-To reduce the dimensionality of the optimization problem, NEMPC uses a piecewise linear parameterization of input trajectories (see \figref{fig_NEMPC_explainer}\,b,c).
+To reduce the dimensionality of the optimization problem, NEMPC uses a piecewise linear parameterization of input trajectories (see \figref{fig_NEMPC_explainer}b,c).
 This simplification is essential, as only a limited number of trajectories can be evaluated per timestep.
 Nevertheless, the NEMPC has demonstrated the ability to generate complex control behaviors~\cite{hyatt_realtime_2020}.

-The algorithm, made publicly available in~\cite{cheney_moldy_2024}, is particularly well-suited for use with \ac{nn} models due to their fast, batch-parallel evaluation on the \ac{gpu}.
-However, a key limitation of this approach is the absence of guarantees regarding optimality or deterministic convergence of the optimized control input trajectory.
+The algorithm, made publicly available in~\cite{cheney_moldy_2024}, is particularly well-suited for use with \ac{nn} models due to their fast, batch-parallel evaluation on the \acs{gpu}.
+However, a key limitation of this approach is the absence of guarantees regarding optimality or deterministic convergence.